kangja/top-nba-players/README.md

 ## Project Description

-"Your 10 Favorite NBA Players" allows users to search for their favorite players in a search box to generate a total of 10 NBA Player's gif that is randomized and statistics.
-It uses local storage to save users' 10 favorite players and users have the option to remove and add their favorite player.
+"Your 10 Favorite NBA Players" allows users to search for their favorite player in a search box to generate a player's gif that is randomized and player's height, weight, position, and the team he is currently in.
+It uses local storage to save up to 10 players and the users have the option to remove and add their favorite player.

 ## API and Data Sample